 The stop loss and the position size are combined to form a risk management strategy, where if the stop loss is hit, it only results in the trader losing 1% or less of their trading capital.
 In other words, professional traders typically don’t lose more than 1% of their trading capital on a single trade.

-Nearly all of the time this approach works well (assuming traders follow a few guidelines, discussed below).
-The trader is able to get out of the trade when the price of the asset hits the stop loss price (the price the stop loss order is placed at) and the loss is contained to a very small percentage of the trader’s account balance.
+Most of the time, using a stop loss and keeping expected risk to less than 1% works fine.
+The trader is able to get out of the trade when the price of the asset hits the stop loss price and the loss is contained to a very small percentage of the trader’s account balance.

 This does happen!
 It happens when the price of an asset doesn’t have liquidity at the stop loss price.

 In order for a transaction to occur in the financial markets (like getting out of a trade) someone needs to be willing to take the other side of your trade–to buy when you are selling.
 If there is no one there to transact with you at the stop loss price, the stop loss order (which is typically a ‘market order’) will find the nearest price where someone is willing to transact with you.
 At times this can be very far away from your stop loss price.